 We used our backtest infrastructure to see how DI would have behaved in the past using ranges of ±0% (tracking the index perfectly), 10%, 30%, 50%, 70%, 90%, and 100%.
 We also generate web-based charts automatically for each individual backtest.
 These help investment research, but can be shared with end-clients as well, as they can be customized to their particular situation (tax rates, deposit patterns, etc.)

 As we increase the allowable range for every stock index constituent, we expect that both pre-tax and after-tax returns will improve, and that tracking error will increase.
 It would be good to confirm this.

-A particular useful feature we built is the ability to plot several backtests on the same chart.
+A useful feature we added is the ability to plot several backtests on the same chart.
 Instead of looking at 7 different charts, one for each range formula, it is much more informative to look at all 7 scenarios on the same chart.
 Click on this screenshot for an interactive version:

 This shows the result we expected.

 The differences are dominated by the scale of the chart.
 It is a bit easier to see the differences if you zoom in, by clicking and dragging a window over an area of the chart.
 However, a further improvement is a mechanism we built to plot a set of differences between arbitrary pairs of lines, just by passing certain parameters on the URL to specify how to construct those differences.
 The chart automatically scales to fit the visible lines only, so if we hide the other lines, the scale becomes smaller, and the differences become easier to see.

 In this example, it is more informative to display the difference of the portfolio values minus the benchmark, for every backtested DI range (0%, 10%, 30%, etc.) Click on the screenshot for an interactive version: